Ganoderma sinense

 Ganoderma sinense is a black to purplish-black or dark brown laccate species of Ganoderma found in China, Japan and Taiwan growing on decaying wood of broad-leaved trees and pine stumps.
 It is used in traditional Asian medicine, where it is known as zizhi (紫芝, purple Ganoderma) in Chinese.

 Taxonomy

 Ganoderma sinense was erected as a species in 1979 by J.D.
 Zhao, L.W.
 Hsu, and X.Q.
-Zhang, distinguishing it from Ganoderma dimidiatum (formerly Ganoderma japonicum) by morphology.
+Zhang, distinguishing it from Ganoderma dimidiatum (formerly G. japonicum) by morphology.

 One recent genetic study of two dozen samples collected in China and identified as G. sinense and G. japonicum by morphology showed all samples were the same species, G. sinense.
 The 20 of these identified as G. sinense showed a high variance in morphological features.
 Other studies have suggested that G. sinense and G. japonicum are the same species, based on their high sequence similarity in ITS data.
 However, because DNA samples collected in Japan under G. japonicums revised name, G. dimediatum, were not available to test and compare to G. sinense, the authors believe is too early to determine that G. dimediatum and G. sinense are indeed synonyms.